silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskVariableApi.md

             config.BasePath = "http://localhost:8080/engine-rest";
             var apiInstance = new TaskVariableApi(config);
-            var id = id_example;  // string | The id of the task to retrieve the variables from. var deserializeValue = true;  // bool? | Determines whether serializable variable values (typically variables that store custom Java objects) should be deserialized on the server side (default `true`).
+            var id = id_example;  // string | The id of the task to retrieve the variables from. var deserializeValues = true;  // bool? | Determines whether serializable variable values (typically variables that store custom Java objects) should be deserialized on the server side (default `true`).
 If set to `true`, a serializable variable will be deserialized on server side and transformed to JSON using [Jackson's](https://github.com/FasterXML/jackson) POJO/bean property introspection feature.
 Note that this requires the Java classes of the variable value to be on the REST API's classpath.
 If set to `false`, a serializable variable will be returned in its serialized format.
 For example, a variable that is serialized as XML will be returned as a JSON string containing XML.
 Note: While `true` is the default value for reasons of backward compatibility, we recommend setting this parameter to `false` when developing web applications that are independent of the Java process applications deployed to the engine. (optional)  (default to true)

             try
             {
+                // Get Task Variables
-                Dictionary<string, VariableValueDto> result = apiInstance.GetTaskVariables(id, deserializeValue);
+                Dictionary<string, VariableValueDto> result = apiInstance.GetTaskVariables(id, deserializeValues);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)